 Tax

-Not to mention the fact that doing it wrong can lead to getting into serious trouble with HMRC!
+Not to mention the fact that doing it wrong can lead to getting into trouble with HMRC!

 Another way